 Here’s how to make a small, lightweight, portable, rubber band surfboard carrier that I bring along with me to my overseas surf trips.
 Can be installed on a 125cc class scooter bike that can seat two people.
-“Sayama surf band” is easy, cheap, light, small, durable and convenient.
+“Sayama surf band” is easy to make, cheap, light, small, durable and convenient.
 Enjoy your surf trip with your own scooter or rental bike on the road!

 How to make a surfboard carrier with of raw rubber band